inphobia/p5-idea-wikiclone/External-Annotations.md

 And this is really... uncomfortable.
 There are few ways to handle this situation, but all of them has their flaws.

-This is why exernal annotations has been made.
+This is why exernal annotations has been made in 2.300 release.

 # Basics